rija/ghost-ssg/CONTRIBUTING.md

 # How to contribute ?

-* Start with our issue tracker [1] to see what are the open issues and feel free to raise new issues or contribute to existing ones.
+* Start with our issue tracker [1] to check what are the open issues, and feel free to raise new issues if there isn't one yet for the subject you are looking for.
+* Feel free to comment on existing open issues if you think it can help with the issue
 * This is more like an integration project, make sure you understand what are the pieces and how they fit together
-* When creating a Pull Request, keep it as small as possible and highly focused
+* When creating a Pull Request, **the only way we accept code/docs contributions**, keep it as small as possible and highly focused
-* When creating a Pull Request, do mention which issue number it relates to (only one, no more, no less)
+* In a Pull Request, do mention which issue number it relates to
 * When commenting on others' Pull Requests, use Conventional Comments[2]
 * Reach out to the maintainer before trying to make complex changes